MP:BJP retains Khandwa LS seat with low margin, wrests 2 assembly segments;Cong wins 1 | Politics

 Ruling BJP in Madhya Pradesh on Tuesday retained Khandwa Lok Sabha seat, though with a reduced margin compared to 2019 polls, and wrested Prithvipur and Jobat (ST) assembly constituencies from Congress but lost Raigaon (SC) segment to the opposition party, as per the results of the bypolls declared by Election Commission.

-In nutshell, Congress lost both the seats- Jobat (SC) and Prithvipur- held by it before the bypolls but managed to avoid a whitewash by wresting Raigaon (ST) segment from the saffron party.
+In nutshell, Congress lost both the seats- Jobat (ST) and Prithvipur- held by it before the bypolls but managed to avoid a whitewash by wresting Raigaon (SC) segment from the saffron party.

 Of the four seats for which byelections were held on Saturday, the Khandwa constituency and Raigaon Assembly seat were earlier held by BJP, while Jobat and Prithvipur segments were with Congress.